i2-wustl/azure-redcap-paas/docs/REDCap Deployment Guide.md

 **References**
 [Configure AAD Authentication](https://docs.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad#configure-client-apps-to-access-your-app-service)

+### Landing Page Settings

+Once you are able to configure REDCap and issue an API Token, you will need to update the `VersionApiToken` setting for the AppService.
+This setting is used by the `landing.php` page to pull the current version of REDCap.

 ### Domain DNS Entry

 We need to file a Service Now ticket to request a standard `A` record that will point the hostname to the IP Address of the gateway.
 I recommend submitting the request as soon as you have completed setting up the app service.
 This allows the request to be processed while you finalize the deployment.